billev/literacybridge/device/software/device/trunk/firmware/README.txt

       with a 0byte file; LEDs were off -- might be hung on close()
 - changed RED LED to go out after closing recorded file

+v1.33
+- fixed problem with recordings freezing up the device when device powered on for 9+ hours